 - 12. Goal differential (NFHS 7-1-5) Adopted in Ohio, OHSAA Soccer Reg.
 12(A)(1.7): Goal Differential/Running Clock During any regular season or tournament contest, any time the score differential reaches 6 goals or more after the first half of the contest, a running clock shall be used.
 After the 6-goal differential has been met but the score drops below 6 goals, the clock reverts to regular timing.
 The clock shall be stopped only for an injured player on the field or when there is any unusual delay deemed necessary by the officials. - 13.
 Regular Season Overtime procedure (NFHS 7-3-1) NOT adopted in Ohio NFHS 7-3-1 refers to overtime procedures during regular season play.
 No overtime procedures will be conducted during regular season play in Ohio.
 However, schools may request use of approved tournament overtime procedures for league / conference tournaments only.
 All requests must be made to the OHSAA soccer administrator and are subject to approval. - 14.
 Disqualified player barred from competition (NFHS 12-8-3 Note) Adopted in Ohio Refer to OHSAA Soccer Regulations for specific penalties for disqualified or ejected players and / or coaches. - 15.
 Sample Tie-Breaking Procedure Adopted in Ohio, in part Please refer to "Match Procedures: Tournament Overtime Procedures", - 16.
-Incidental Use of Vulgar or Profane Language (12.8.1(d) NOTE) Not adopted in Ohio
+Incidental Use of Vulgar or Profane Language (12.8.1(d) NOTE) Not adopted in Ohio - 17.
+Sample Fourth Official/duties Adopted in Ohio, in part for post-season tournament play only

-Wilson & Match Ball Information
+Match Ball Information